 “How long do I have to file a lawsuit?”

 According to New Jersey’s “statute of limitations” laws, you must file a lawsuit within two years of the date of most accidents.
-Once this time period has passed, it could be difficult to get compensation.
+Once this period has passed, getting compensation could not be easy.

 “What if I don’t win?”

 While we have a very high success rate, no lawyer out there wins 100 percent of these cases.
-If you don’t win, there is nothing lost – you won’t owe us any money.
+Nothing is lost if you don’t win – you won’t owe us any money.
 You will never get a bill from us for our services.
 You only pay us if we get you the settlement we feel you deserve.
-You don’t pay us anything out of your own pocket, any payment comes from your settlement when you receive it.
+You don’t pay us anything out of your pocket.
+Any payment comes from your settlement when you receive it.

-There is absolutely no risk involved for you to obtain our representation and our excellent services.
-We take care of it all for you and never rush to get the case resolved.
-The more money we get for you, the more we get, too.
-We aren’t going to ignore your case and leave it hanging out there as that means that neither of us will receive any money.
+There is no risk for you to obtain our representation and excellent services.
+We take care of everything for you and never rush to resolve the case.
+The more money we get for you, the more we get.
+We can’t ignore your case and leave it hanging out there, as that means neither of us will receive any money.

 Let our team pursue the compensation you deserve for your NJ truck accident claim

 We take on all aspects of personal injury law, and we know what to do to get you money.
 We have been able to get large settlements for those clients injured in commercial truck accidents.
-It isn’t your fault you have pain, injuries, or you can’t return to work.
+It isn’t your fault you have pain or injuries or can’t return to work.
 With our help, you can hold those responsible accountable.
-Don’t sabotage the outcome by trying to do this all on your own.
-The insurance companies are never on your side, they want to save money.
-Give us a call and let’s work as a team to get the money for you that you deserve.
+Don’t sabotage the outcome by trying to do this alone.
+The insurance companies are never on your side.
+They want to save money.
+Give us a call, and let’s work as a team to get the money for you that you deserve.